tomkren/pikater/docs/technical/database/Database-documentation.md

 Entity of a user.
 Each entity having some owner is referencing an instance of this entity.
 It contains user's login name, their password in hashed format, e-mail address for notification mails, user's maximal priority, date and time information about creation and last login.
 Each user is active or suspended.

 2. **JPAUserPriviledge**
 Entity representing privileges available in system.
-Despite haveing priviledges hard-coded in enum `org.pikater.shared.database.jpa.PikaterPriviledge`, we decided for also creating JPA entities, because it can be useful to have privileges stored in the database.
+Despite having privileges hard-coded in enum `org.pikater.shared.database.jpa.PikaterPriviledge`, we decided for also creating JPA entities, because it can be useful to have privileges stored in the database.

 3. **JPARole**
 Different subsets of privileges can be attached to some role, that is connected to user.